Spam Checker

 - Ensure your email template is responsive and properly coded

-Common spam triggers include phrases like "free," "buy now," "act now," excessive exclamation marks, all caps text, pharmaceutical references, money-related terminology, and too many links or images relative to text content.
+Spam Checker looks for common triggers including phrases like "free," "buy now," "act now," excessive exclamation marks, all caps text, pharmaceutical references, money-related terminology, and too many links or images relative to text content.